tdkehoe/Firebase-Tutorial/Firebase_Principles.md

 The _record_ is the keys and values of the object, i.e., the regular ol' JavaScript object without metadata.

-If you get the error message "Invalid record; could determine key for [object Object]", after you wonder whether that was supposed to say "_couldn't_ determine key", this error message means that you used an object when the method is expecting a record.
+If you get the error message "Invalid record; could determine key for [object Object]", after you wonder whether that was supposed to say "_couldn't_ determine key", this error message means that you used an object when the method was expecting a record.
 Translated into English, the error message means, "Invalid record; the argument for this method appears to be an object not a record.
 Use $getRecord(key) to get an object's record."

 Firebase doesn't have a `$record` return method, e.g., `movie.$record` would return the movie object without the `$$conf` metadata.
 That would be similar to the `$id` return method, e.g., `movie.$id` returns the movie object's key.
 The only way to get an object's record is to use `$getRecord(key)` on the array.

 ### Async Operations

-Database queries are always asynchronous.
+Database queries are asynchronous.
 If you have code to execute after a Firebase method always put the code in a promise.
 For example, after a user deletes a movie from our array of cruddy movies, we return the user to the home page.
 Synchronously we would write this:

 ```js
 $scope.deleteMovie = function() {